Aolius/OrdMatch/README.md

 For detailed configuration, please refer to `root/config.py`.

 ### Hyper-parameter
+Manual tuning of hyper-parameter `\lambda` is necessary.
 For hyper-parameter `\lambda`, we recommend choosing a value between 0.01~0.1 for best results.
-Manul tuning of this hyperparameter is necessary.
 To reproduce our results, please download the embedding data as mentioned above and follow the default configuration.

 ### Citation